-Today, dear readers, we’d like to bring to your attention a fascinating book that investigates vaccines and the fears some people have about them.
+Today, dear readers, we’d like to bring to your attention a fascinating book that investigates vaccines and the fears that make some people hesitant to get them.

-Part memoir, part historical and cultural study, On Immunity: An Inoculation by Eula Biss documents the author’s decision-making process as she considers whether to get her newborn son vaccinated as recommended.
+Part memoir, part historical and cultural study, On Immunity: An Inoculation by Eula Biss documents the author’s decision-making process as she considers whether to get the recommended vaccines for her newborn son.
 After asking other new moms for advice, Biss learns just how nervous many of them are about vaccines.
-So, she examines these anxieties — including the false claim that vaccines cause autism — and asks why some fears persist even when they’re proven untrue.
+So, she examines these anxieties — including the harmful myth that vaccines cause autism — and asks why some fears persist even when they’re proven untrue.

-To understand the anti-vaccine movement, Biss starts by taking a closer look at it.
-People who fear vaccines so much, she explains, forget about the danger of the diseases they prevent.
-But because we can all carry and spread diseases, she points out, even our own bodies can be dangerous and scary.
+Biss takes a closer look at the blind spots in the anti-vaccine movement.
+She compares a spreading disease to a vampire to remind readers how powerful fear can be.
+But people who fear vaccines so much, she explains, often forget about the danger of the diseases they prevent.
+We can all carry and spread diseases — so our own bodies can be as dangerous and scary as any monster.

 Biss ultimately chooses to get her son the recommended vaccines — and she says that she’s not just doing it for her own family’s safety, but for everyone’s.
-Now that is the kind of thinking we ❤.
+Now that’s the kind of thinking we ❤.

 The bottom line: Check out On Immunity for an exploration of how to rethink the fears that surround vaccines.